CrowdMAC: Masked Crowd Density Completion for Robust Crowd Density Forecasting: CrowdMAC

 \subsection{Multi-Task Masking}

-Instead of training with a single future prediction task, we train the model on three tasks: future prediction, past prediction, and interpolation.
-At each training step, we sample one of the tasks.
-This multi-task training enables the model to establish a robust bidirectional relationship between past and future motion.
-Additionally, multi-task learning serves as a form of regularization, mitigating the risk of overfitting.
-This is achieved by training the model to perform well across multiple objectives, resulting in more robust and generalized learning.
+Instead of training the model solely on a single future prediction task, we adopt a multi-task approach involving three tasks: future prediction, past prediction, and interpolation.
+In the future prediction task, CrowdMAC simultaneously reconstructs partially masked tokens in the past crowd density maps and predicts the entire future crowd density maps.
+For the interpolation task, CrowdMAC reconstructs partially masked tokens in both the past and future crowd density maps.
+In the past prediction task, CrowdMAC reconstructs the partially masked tokens in the future crowd density maps while predicting the entire past crowd density maps.
+At each training step, one of these tasks is randomly sampled.
+This multi-task training approach enables the model to establish a robust bidirectional relationship between past and future motion.
+It also serves as a regularization technique, reducing overfitting by requiring the model to perform well across multiple objectives, leading to more generalized learning.

-For future prediction and past prediction tasks, the proposed temporal-density-aware masking (TDM) and frame masking are utilized to select tokens to be masked.
-For the interpolation task, the TDM is utilized to select tokens to be masked.
+For future and past prediction tasks, we apply the proposed temporal-density-aware masking (TDM) along with frame masking to select tokens for masking.
+In the interpolation task, only TDM is used to select the masked tokens.